juherr/fit/imp/cpp/README.txt

   * CeeFIT sources now ship with pre-built fit.jar and antfit.jar to make running CeeFIT with Ant scripts easier.

   * Upgraded build.xml to exercise Antfit with new CeeFIT extensions.
+Minor changes to fitspec.cpp to facilitate antfit testing.

   * The CeeFIT website has two new pages:
       - Added an Antfit help page to the website to provide usage information